fabacab/data-structures-and-algorithms/trie/README.markdown

 }
 ```

-Notice that the first level is only the letter "c" and not
-the whole string "cake."
-This means that when we add another
-word that begins with the same letter, we can add it to the
-sublevel of "c" instead of storing it in its entirety:
+As you can see, we have a containing object (the outermost braces), which is our trie itself.
+Inside that, we have a `c`, and inside that `c` we have an `a`, and so on.
+One character is nested "inside" the preceding character until we reach the end of the word (at `e`, in this case).

+The important thing to notice is that the first level is only the letter "c" and not the whole word "cake."
+This means that when we add another word that *begins with the same letter* (it has the "same prefix"), we can add it to the trie by repurposing the outermost `c` character and only adding characters in places where the prefix is different.
+For instance, if we add the word "cute" to our trie, our JavaScript representation might now look like this:

 ```js
 {